SeyyedKhandon/coach/contribution.md

 # Git Flow and Contribution Guidelines

-Welcome to our project!
+Welcome to the project!
 This README provides an overview of our Git flow and contribution guidelines to ensure smooth collaboration and maintain a stable project.
 Please follow these guidelines for efficient teamwork.

 ## Branching Strategy